Battle of Gadebusch: Aftermath

 After the battle Stenbock was promoted to Field Marshal by an approving King Charles.
 The battle was won by efficient use of artillery combined with determined flanking attacks by infantry and cavalry, and it gave the hard-pressed Swedish forces some well needed breathing room.

-Stenbock who had earlier fought in the Nine Years' War, later pronounced:"Never have I seen such a combination of uncontrollable dash and perfectly controlled discipline, such soldiers and such subjects are not to be found the wide world over except in Sweden."
-About his Swedish troops that fought and died in this masterpiece-tactical victory in the battle of Gadebusch.
-Even from the other side, Maurice of Saxony claimed the Swedish bravery at Gadebusch to have been absolutely astounding.
+Stenbock who had earlier fought in the Nine Years' War, later pronounced:"Never have I seen such a combination of uncontrollable dash and perfectly controlled discipline; such soldiers and such subjects are not to be found the wide world over except in Sweden."
+Referring to his Swedish troops that fought in the battle.
+Even from the other side, Maurice de Saxe claimed that the Swedish bravery at Gadebusch was absolutely astounding.